PerformanC/NodeLink/docs/client_development.md

 ### EncodeTrack

-Yet another NodeLink-only endpoint, which allows you to encode a track, so you can send it to the client.
+NodeLink-only endpoint, which allows you to encode a track, so you can send it to the client.
 Available since NodeLink 1.1.0.

 ## GetRouterPlanner